seil-cse-iitb/wirelessSCC-hardware-v1.0/README.md

 The hardware for the SCCs is designed in **Ki-CAD**.
 This particular folder contains design for the *actuation node* which are deployed in SCCs.

 Actuation nodes control lights, fans and ACs.
 They are designed in such a way that they can be directly mounted on an 8-channel relay board in order to reduce footprint of the hardware.
+At max the node can connect to 12 appliances.

 The folder are explained as follows: